tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 *  Tracks to Keep --- Modify to 3 and Inf.
 *  Post-Processing, Critical Length -- Modify to Inf.

-   Default values of these parameters are often sufficient for a satisfactory tracking performance.
+   The default values of these parameters are often sufficient for a satisfactory tracking performance.
    For this movie, these values are specifically adjusted to improve the mitosis detection.

 Note: "Post-Processing" has been renamed as "Local Track Correction" in the newer versions.